Customizing compliance results

 - Select each rule you would like to include in your custom profile.

 - Click Add Selection To Profile to move the selected rules to the Selected Rules section.
-You can click Remove Selection From Profile to remove any rules you have added.

 - Click Create to create the new custom profile.